 Key Ingredients

-• All-Purpose Flour: All-purpose flour is the base for the scones.
+- All-Purpose Flour: All-purpose flour is the base for the scones.
 You can use whole wheat or gluten-free flour, though I haven’t tested the recipe with those variations.

-• Baking Powder: The baking powder and unfed sourdough starter help the scones rise without using yeast.
+- Baking Powder: The baking powder and unfed sourdough starter help the scones rise without using yeast.

-• Sea Salt: Use sea salt to balance the sweetness of the scones.
+- Sea Salt: Use sea salt to balance the sweetness of the scones.

-• Butter: Cold or frozen butter is best for buttery, flaky scones with the perfect layers.
+- Butter: Cold or frozen butter is best for buttery, flaky scones with the perfect layers.

-• Cranberry Orange: Mix dried cranberries and fresh orange zest into the batter.
+- Cranberry Orange: Mix dried cranberries and fresh orange zest into the batter.

-• Sourdough Discard: Unfed sourdough discard is all you need for these scones—no feeding required.
+- Sourdough Discard: Unfed sourdough discard is all you need for these scones—no feeding required.
 Just use it straight from the jar.
 If your discard has been in the refrigerator, let it come to room temperature before using it since cold discard can impact how the scones bake.

-• Heavy Cream: Include heavy whipping cream for extra tender scones.
+- Heavy Cream: Include heavy whipping cream for extra tender scones.

-• Turbinado Sugar: Top the breakfast scones with turbinado sugar.
+- Turbinado Sugar: Top the breakfast scones with turbinado sugar.

-Get Creative with Mix-Ins
+Get Creative with Sourdough Discard Scones

 Savory Mix-Ins

-Fresh Herbs: Mix fresh rosemary, thyme, chives, or chopped parsley leaves into the dough batter.
+- Herbs: Mix fresh rosemary, thyme, chives, or parsley into the batter.

-Cheese: Incorporate shredded cheddar cheese, Gruyère, or crumbled feta cheese.
+- Cheese: Incorporate shredded cheddar cheese, Gruyère, or crumbled feta cheese.

-Fresh Fruit: Blueberries, raspberries, strawberries, diced apples, and apricots are a tasty addition to scones.
+- Fruit: Blueberries, raspberries, strawberries, diced apples, and apricots are a tasty addition to scones.
+And you can swap orange zest for lime or lemon zest.

 Tools You’ll Need